Voice Input

 File references showing as @?

 The @?description format means file resolution failed for that reference.
-This can happen if the project file tree doesn't contain a close match, or if the description was too vague for the AI to resolve.
-Try using more specific descriptions when dictating file references.
+It happens when the project file tree has no close match, or when the description was too vague for the AI to resolve.
+Use more specific descriptions when you dictate file references.